tvu2/potential-octo-funicular/proposal.md

 		// It throws similar exceptions to updateRecipe method.

 		public Recipe viewRecipe(Recipe recipe) throws IllegalArgumentException, NoSuchElementException;

+		// This method makes the recipe.
+		// It reduces the ingredients in the inventory by the quantites used in the recipe
+		// It throws similar exceptions to the updateRecipe method

+		public void makeRecipe(Recipe recipe) throws IllegalArgumentException, NoSuchElementException;
 	}
 	```
 	**b.
 KitchenManager.java**
 	This class implements the methods described in the KitchenManagerADT.java
 	```